Ericsson/codechecker/docs/web/user_guide.md

                         is given, the longest match will be removed.
 You may also use Unix shell-like wildcards (e.g.
                         '/*/jsmith/').
-  --detach              Runs `store` in fire-and-forget mode: exit immediately
+  -j JOBS, --jobs JOBS  Number of parallel jobs that process the input directory
-                        once the server accepted the analysis reports for storing, without waiting for the server-side data
+                        to upload.
+If the directory is located on NFS drive, then the storage may hang indefinitely in case of parallel processing.
+Choosing value 1 doesn't use sub-processes. (default: 8) --detach              Runs `store` in fire-and-forget mode: exit immediately once the server accepted the analysis reports for storing, without waiting for the server-side data